AndrewRadev/waiting-on-rails/README.md

 ## Installation and Usage Details

-The first thing you need to do is install the gem:
+The first thing you need to do is install the gem (note the underscores):

-    gem install waiting-on-rails
+    gem install waiting_on_rails

 The gem requires `mplayer` to play its music.
 On a Mac, you can install mplayer with homebrew: